yyy-berlin/youth-exchange-2019/1_scenes-pictures.md

 ### Scene 16 - Hulahoop
 * **we set this scene to prio 1 because if hulahoop/smiley idea, does this work?**
 * story is without devices, no projection mapping to keep the style non-digital?
+* some hula rungs are held up, bird flys through, rings

 #### description
 * writes and sends analog loveletter